Isotropic radiator: Radiation pattern

+Thus the power density radiated by an isotropic radiator decreases with the inverse square of the distance from the source.

+The term isotropic radiation is not used for the radiation from an isotropic radiator because it has a different meaning in physics.
+In thermodynamics it refers to the electromagnetic radiation pattern which would be found in a region at thermodynamic equilibrium, as in a black thermal cavity at a constant temperature.
+In a cavity at equilibrium the power density of radiation is the same in every direction and every point in the cavity, meaning that the amount of power passing through a unit surface is constant at any location, and with the surface oriented in any direction.
+This radiation field is different from that of an isotropic radiator, in which the direction of power flow is everywhere away from the source point, and decreases with the inverse square of distance from it.

 Antenna theory

 In antenna theory, an isotropic antenna is a hypothetical antenna radiating the same intensity of radio waves in all directions.
 It thus is said to have a directivity of 0 dBi (dB relative to isotropic) in all directions.
 Since it is entirely non-directional, it serves as a hypothetical worst-case against which directional antennas may be compared.

-In reality, a coherent isotropic radiator of linear polarization can be shown to be impossible.
+In reality, a coherent isotropic radiator of electromagnetic waves of linear polarization can be shown to be impossible.

 Its radiation field could not be consistent with the Helmholtz wave equation (derived from Maxwell's equations) in all directions simultaneously.
 Consider a large sphere surrounding the hypothetical point source, in the far field of the radiation pattern so that at that radius the wave over a reasonable area is essentially planar.
 In the far field the electric (and magnetic) field of a plane wave in free space is always perpendicular to the direction of propagation of the wave.
 So the electric field would have to be tangent to the surface of the sphere everywhere, and continuous along that surface.
 However the hairy ball theorem shows that a continuous vector field tangent to the surface of a sphere must fall to zero at one or more points on the sphere, which is inconsistent with the assumption of an isotropic radiator with linear polarization.

-Incoherent isotropic radiators are possible and do not violate Maxwell's equations.
-Acoustic isotropic radiators are possible because sound waves in a gas or liquid are longitudinal waves and not transverse waves.
+Incoherent isotropic antennas are possible and do not violate Maxwell's equations.